tedkornish/TrainsAnywhere/README.md

 # TrainsAnywhere

+> **IMPORTANT NOTE**: This project has been discontinued because it violates the Rail Europe robots.txt to scrape information from their website.
+I'm open-sourcing the code for public perusal, but don't endorse deployment of this code nor scraping of the Rail Europe website.
+This was a fun foray into Clojure.

 A travel discovery site which scrapes train times and prices from the Rail Europe website.
 See the `docs` folder for more specific topics.

 ## Database connection & migration